cfpb/zip-backfill/README.md

 		- To do this run `python pull_test_rows.py <CLI Options>` to pull rows without zip codes(for a check against Google or Mapbox)

-		-OR run `python pull_test_rows.py <CLI Options> -z` to pull rows with zip codes(for a check against zip codes already in OpenAddresses)
+		- OR run `python pull_test_rows.py <CLI Options> -z` to pull rows with zip codes(for a check against zip codes already in OpenAddresses)

 	- Run `python test.py <CLI Options>`